2018 Year-End Tax Planning for Individuals

 Planning Suggestion: You should consider using appreciated property in making gifts.
 If the recipients are in lower income tax brackets than you, income from the transferred property, including any gain on sale, will be taxed at lower rates.

-Planning Suggestion: It is generally unwise to give property that has declined in value.
-Rather, you should sell the property and realize the tax benefits of the loss.
+Additional Suggestion: It is generally unwise to give property that has declined in value.
+Rather, you should consider selling the property and realize the tax benefits of the loss.

 All outright gifts to a spouse (who is a United States citizen) are free of federal gift tax.
-However, for 2017, only the first $149,000 ($152,000 for 2018) of gifts to a non-United States citizen spouse are excluded from the total amount of taxable gifts for the year.
+However, for 2018, only the first $152,000 of gifts to a non-United States citizen spouse are excluded from the total amount of taxable gifts for the year.
 You should coordinate your year-end gift giving with your overall estate planning.
-Your client service professional can assist you with these matters.

-For assistance with your year-end tax planning needs, contact Smith and Howard at 404-874-6244 or simply fill out the form below.
+For assistance with your year-end tax planning needs, contact Smith & Howard at 404.874.6244 or simply fill out the form below.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR